discourse/wp-discourse/docs/COMPOSER.md

 ```
 You can see a full list of autoloaded classes in ``vendor/composer/autoload_classmap.php``.

-Once the production dependencies are installed, the plugin should then be bundled for submission.
+Once the production dependencies are installed, the plugin should then be bundled for submission to Wordpress.